davidlee1435/vgraph/README.md

 - It should include all files that we need to reproduce your video demo.
 - Remeber to **delete** the `imgs/` folder as we do not need it and it is huge.
 - You should replace everything in the existing `README.md` with the following content:
-	- Usage: how to run your code to reproduce what you have in your video demo.
+	- Usage: how to run your code to reproduce your video demo.
 Clearly explain the functionalities of all added scripts.
 	- Method: a brief description of your methods.
 	- Video: a link to the Youtube video of a working demo
 	- Others: anything else you would like to include